-The Creation Time resources for 2016 include hymn suggestions for each week of worship (see below) but we’ve also compiled a quick reference list of suitable hymns for use in Creation Time.
+Creation Time resources usually include hymn suggestions for each week of worship.
+However, we’ve also compiled a quick reference list of suitable hymns for use in Creation Time.
 See also StF’s harvest hymns listed under Harvest in the Festivals and Seasons search category.

 In 2015, Pope Francis wrote:

 “The annual World Day of Prayer for the Care of Creation will offer individual believers and communities a fitting opportunity to reaffirm their personal vocation to be stewards of creation, to thank God for the wonderful handiwork which he has entrusted to our care, and to implore his help for the protection of creation as well as his pardon for the sins committed against the world in which we live.”

 The Catholic aid agency CAFOD has put together resources that draw on Pope Francis’ encyclical, Laudato Si’ – including a Prayer for Creation and a Prayer Vigil, as well as a study guide to accompany the encyclical.

 There are many books of prayer and liturgy suitable for Creation Time and Harvest festivals.
 Two staples that have stood the test of time (and both produced in collaboration with Christian Aid) are:

 Harvest for the World: a worship anthology on sharing in the work of creation – compiled by Geoffrey Duncan

 Bread of Tomorrow: praying with the world’s poor – edited by Janet Morley.